-Carrie McGath’s new chapbook, Dollface: Poem-Songs (self-published), is comprised of lyrical strains representing conversations between Surrealist artists, Hans Bellmer and Unica Zürn.
-After studying the work of these artists and their tumultuous love affair that ended with Zürn jumping out of the window of Bellmer’s Paris apartment, these poem-songs started to come 90o9to life for McGath.
-In addition to the poems that make up Dollface, collage emerged as well as an amalgam of work by Bellmer and Zürn commingled with McGath’s.
+Carrie McGath’s new chapbook, Dollface: Poem-Songs (self-published), is comprised of lyrical strains representing conversations between Surrealist artists, Hans Bellmer, Unica Zürn, and a voyeuristic speaker who enters their relationship.
+After studying the work of these artists and their tumultuous love affair that ended with Zürn jumping out of the window of Bellmer’s Paris apartment, these poem-songs started to come to life for McGath.

 “Dark, playful, and startling, these poems read like a lucid dream hovering at the edge of nightmare; no, not nightmare.
 Ecstasy.
 They feel their way around staircases, ribcage muscles, gray smoke, rolling pins – oh, the “hard, cold, beautiful” rolling pin.
 McGath invites us to the recesses where bodies revise, scatter, retrograde, reify: ‘Touch,’ she writes, ‘Your hearts are hot.’
 Indeed, there is much to feel, face, and reface in these irresistible pages.”